 How do you best familiarize yourself with stuff that’s new to you?
 Talk to other people and read about it.

 For some reason, when I was in high school, my friends and I all had business cards.
 It was “cool” to have a business card with your name on it and some of your skills listed.
 But the funny thing was, none of us had actual businesses!

 But we were cool because we had business cards, right?

-For Step-by-Step Images, it seems I had adopted the mentality of business cards first, actual business second, which when you think about it, is really stupid.
+For Step-by-Step Images, it seems I had adopted the mentality of business cards first, business second.
+When you think about it, that’s silly.

 Unfortunately, this is what a lot of people do.
 We get an idea but build everything around it before getting into the meat of what that idea is really all about.

-If I had finished the tutorials first, you can be darn sure I’d get everything I built in that first 3 weeks up and running, fast.
+If I had finished the tutorials first, you can be darn sure I’d get everything I built in that first three weeks up and running fast.